deependujha/rust-codes/docs/01-basics/02-concepts/06-traits.md

-Great!
-Here's a crisp, practical note on **Traits** in Rust — your go-to for quick revision and coding.

----

 # 🧬 Traits in Rust

 Traits are like **interfaces** in other languages.
 They define **shared behavior** that types can implement.